mrcrypster/datachild/articles/how-to-format-data-using-openai-api.md

 * `prettify phone numbers` - we can ask AI to format certain values in a "pretty" way,
 * `use last name then first name` - we can also instruct AI to keep certain order for names.

 Cute!
 Keep in mind that designing prompts is very important when working with AI.
-Be as strict and detailed as possible about what kind of formatting do you expect to get.
+Be as strict and detailed as possible about what kind of formatting you expect to get.